aleksandra-tucholska/gammcor-input/README.md

 # Gammcor Input Parser

 This README describes the input format and key data structures used in the quantum chemistry calculations input parser.
+Running script gmc.py

 ## Table of Contents
 1. [Input File Format](#input-file-format)